The Country of the Blind: Plot summary

 Nuñez descends into the valley and finds an unusual village with windowless houses and a network of paths, all bordered by kerbs.
 Upon discovering that everyone is blind, Nuñez begins reciting to himself the proverb, "In the Country of the Blind, the One-Eyed Man is King".
 (Note: Entry of the proverb into English.
 It appears that the first recorded usage of the proverb used in Wells' story in the English language comes about 150 years after the publishing of Erasmus' popular collection of proverbs.
 Erasmus wrote in Latin, and his version of the proverb appears to have entered common usage in Europe.
 George Herbert published in 1640 the book titled The Jacula Prudentum, or Outlandish Proverbs, Sentences, &c.
 Published semi-anonymously, Herbert's initials are on the title page.
 Herbert's version of the proverb is that "In the kingdom of blind men, the one-eyed is king."
 From that first published instance the proverb can be found in its variations in English language and literature.
 The English version is thought to be derived from the Spanish proverb: "En la tierra de los ciegos es el tuerto rey."
 The Spanish proverb is very old, with a slight variation dating from 1602: "Entre los ciegos el tuerto es Rey" – Among the blind, the one-eyed man is King, and a similar version from at least 1611: "Para que uno sea grande en un Reyno pequeño, poco es meneterpues: en la tierra de los ciegos el tuerto es Rey" – For one to be great in a small Kingdom, little is necessary: in the land of the blind the one-eyed man is King.
 The Spanish proverb may derive from an even earlier source in Portuguese, later translated into Spanish.
 Portuguese: "Em casa do cego, o torto é rei" – In the house of the blind, I'm the king.
 Spanish: "El casa del ciego, el tuerto es Rey" – In the house of the blind, the one-eyed is King.
 However, the earliest version of the proverb can be found in Collectanea adagiorum veterum, first publish by Desiderius Erasmus in 1500, and one of the most popular books of its time.
 Erasmus first quotes a Latin proverb: "Inter caecos regnat strabus" – Among the blind the squinter rules.
 He follows this with a Greek proverb that is similar, but then translates the Greek into Latin: "In regione caecorum rex est luscus" – In the land of the blind, the one-eyed man is king.
 So this appears to be the origin of the proverb in Latin-based languages.)
-He realizes that he can teach and rule them, but the villagers have no concept of sight, and do not understand his attempts to explain this fifth sense to them.
+He realizes that he can teach and rule them, but the villagers have no concept of sight (or of life outside of their valley), and do not understand his attempts to explain this fifth sense to them.
 Frustrated, Nuñez becomes angry, but the villagers calm him, and he reluctantly submits to their way of life, because returning to the outside world seems impossible.